Days of Wine and Roses (Playhouse 90)

 "Days of Wine and Roses" was a 1958 American teleplay by JP Miller which dramatized the problems of alcoholism.
-John Frankenheimer directed the cast headed by Cliff Robertson, Piper Laurie and Charles Bickford.
+John Frankenheimer directed the cast headed by Cliff Robertson, Piper Laurie, and Charles Bickford.

+Plot

+The drama depicts the slow deterioration of a marriage due to alcoholism as ambitious ad man Joe Clay gets his wife Kirsten to join him in drinking bouts that begin to destroy their lives.